RMS Mauretania (1938)

-The RMS Mauretania was an ocean liner that was launched on 28 July 1938 at the Cammell Laird yard in Birkenhead, England, and was completed in May 1939.
+RMS Mauretania was a British ocean liner that operated from 1939 to 1965.
+The ship was launched on 28 July 1938 at the Cammell Laird yard in Birkenhead, England, and was completed in May 1939.
 She was one of the first ships built for the newly formed Cunard-White Star company following the merger in April 1934 of the Cunard and White Star Line.
 On the withdrawal of the first Mauretania in 1935, to prevent a rival company using the name and to keep it available for the new liner, arrangements were made for the Red Funnel paddle steamer Queen to be renamed Mauretania in the interim.

 The new liner was assessed at 35,739 gross register tons, with an overall length of 772 ft and a beam of 89 ft and had an exterior design similar to Queen Elizabeth.
 The vessel was powered by two sets of Parsons single reduction-geared steam turbines giving 42000 shp and driving twin propellers.
 Her service speed was 23 kn with a maximum speed of 26 kn.